NewOrbit/Hackathon-2025/src/mcp/trivia-mcp/README.md

 uv run mcp dev main.py
 ```

-The server will run on port 8010.
+The server will run on port 8012 by default.